 I ate vegetables, bacon and eggs for breakfast most mornings, and lettuce wraps for lunch.
 I sourced sweet potato noodles, a special Thai fish sauce, and bought several cookbooks, including the Nom Nom Paleo cookbook (which does have some good, no fuss recipes in it that I still use).
 I didn’t drink alcohol, and had chai tea with coconut milk (and various forms of Bulletproof coffee).
 Sugars, including fruit sugars, more natural sweeteners and hidden sugars (like in bacon) were out.
 As were making treats that resembled your usual comfort foods, even if the ingredients fit within the guidelines.

-The rules were so strict, but there is a lot of support and recipes to stick with it, and not slip up or give in to temptation (or you have to start your month again), like those who realised that their bacon/ fish sauce/ tea ingredients were not on the ‘approved’ list.
+The rules were so strict, excessively so, cult-like intentions perhaps, BUT there is a lot of support and recipes to stick with it, and not slip up or give in to temptation (or you have to start your month again), like those who realised that their bacon/ fish sauce/ tea ingredients were not on the ‘approved’ list.
 Or those who couldn’t resist the temptation of hot, crunchy, organic potato chips, cooked in coconut oil, and served with the tears of mermaids.

 Whilst I did the whole month with only a couple of cups of tea with a dash of milk (towards the end of my 30 days), my chronic sinus, skin and GI health issues were no better.
 I had no improvement in symptoms, or any sudden bursts of energy or ‘tiger blood’.
 I didn’t lose weight.
 I felt worse.
 OK, it was only 30 days, so maybe sticking with it for longer might have helped, but the thing that stopped me was… my psoriasis came back, after years of not having it!